 The best time to visit is in the summer, as the monument is open year-round but can be inaccessible in the winter due to snow.

 Once you’re at Mount Rushmore, you can take a ranger-led or self-guided tour, explore the visitor center, and hike the many trails in the area.
-But don’t miss the Crazy Horse Monument, which is only 30 minutes away, and – in my humble option – is the much better (and more ethical) monument.
+But don’t miss the Crazy Horse Monument, which is only 30 minutes away and is a much better (and more ethical) monument.

 See Related: List of US National Monuments